bgautijonsson/bgautijonssondotcom/content/post/2022-02-09-forest-plots-with-built-in-tables/index.markdown

-I've seen this kind of plot poking around, but I didn't really think about them until the other day I was asked about how to make them.
-Here I will walk through making one of these plots using the `ggplot2` and `cowplot` packages.
+I've seen this kind of figure poking around, but I didn't really think about them until the other day I was asked about how to make one in R. Here I will walk through making one of these plots using the `ggplot2` and `cowplot` packages.

 To start with I have some fake data, `d`.